rcketscientist/ToggleButtons/README.md

  [ ![Download](https://api.bintray.com/packages/rcketscientist/maven/ToggleButtons/images/download.svg) ](https://bintray.com/rcketscientist/maven/ToggleButtons/_latestVersion)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

-<b>ToggleButtons</b>
+# ToggleButtons

 This library adds two custom widgets that adhere to the Material Design definition for toggle buttons.
+Library is backwards compatible to API 9.

 You can add the library with:

-`compile 'com.anthonymandra:ToggleButtons:1.1.0'`
+`compile 'com.anthonymandra:ToggleButtons:2.0.0'`

+## Recent Changes

+Version 2.0 adds backwards compatibility to API 9.
+This changed the api for dividers slightly.
+1. Divider is now in the custom namespace:  `app:divider`
+2. Divider can no longer support tint.
+You'll need to create custom drawbles.

+## Basics

 You can use <code>ToggleGroup</code> much like you would a <code>RadioGroup</code> and fill it with <code>ToggleButton</code>, or anything extending <code>CompoundButton</code>.
 See the Sample for examples.